cfpb/Metro2/jobs/parseEvaluate/README.md

 - In each segment of the m2 data, `id` is a hash of the file name and the location of that line of data in memory. `id` is the foreign key that ties all extra segments back to their `base` segment, and is shared among all segments on a single record.
 - In each segment of the data, `file` is the foreign key that ties each segment to the `header` of the file, and is shared among all record segments in a file.
 - If a field in the M2 data file is blank (i.e. filled with blank spaces), the parser will save that field as an empty string.
-- If a field is filled with zeros--which can be valid, for instance, when a numeric field is not applicable in a record, the parser currently saves that field without modifying it, so it would stay a string of zeros.
+- If a field is filled with zeros--which can be valid, for instance, when a numeric field is not applicable in a record--the parser currently saves that field without modifying it, so it would stay a string of zeros.
 We could choose to modify this behavior if we wish.

 ## Evaluator results